|

 library.

-Gilmour Dobie came to Washington in 1908 -- along
+He came to the University of Washington in 1908

-with the Great White Fleet which docked in Seattle as part of a 14-month
+along with the Great White Fleet which docked in Seattle as part of a

 "He's maybe a

-little rough," said U. W. graduate athletic manager Lorin Grimstead in
+little rough," said U. W. graduate athletic manager Victor Zednick in

 1908, "but real sharp.
 No, sir, no more seasons like the last one."